 Section A

-3. What do you learn from Lincoln’s address about his attitude towards the South, the apparent losers in the conflict?
-What do you learn from Lincoln’s address about his attitude towards the North, the apparent winners in the conflict?
+losers in the conflict?
+What do you learn from Lincoln’s address about his attitude

 Section C

-1. What can you discern about Lincoln’s character on the basis of what he wrote?
+discern about Lincoln’s character on the basis of what he wrote?

 Section D

-2. Could a president today use the same religious rhetoric that Lincoln did to explain national policy?
-Was Lincoln wrong to do so?
+president today use the same religious rhetoric that Lincoln did to explain

 Friday, February 1, 2013